-HIPAA (Health Insurance Portability and Accountability Act of 1996) restricts medical professionals in how they can interact or communicate with their patients online.
+HIPAA stands for the Health Insurance Portability and Accountability Act of 1996.
+The act restricts medical professionals in how they can interact or communicate with their patients online.
 HIPAA guidelines are in place to protect patients’ privacy.
 Violating HIPAA guidelines while responding to patient reviews is easier than you might think.
 With a simple mistake (think human error, everyone has bad days, doctors included) you could end up breaking HIPAA compliance rules.
 Worry not, there are ways to avoid HIPAA violations.
-Following a few basic guidelines can help you stay HIPAA compliant while responding to feedback.
+Following a few basic guidelines can help you follow HIPAA compliance rules while responding to feedback.

 “Thank you for your feedback!
 We strive to provide the best services to all our patients.”

 There’s absolutely no mention of the patient’s medical information in the response.
 Notice how there’s no specific mention of the patient’s medical issue or appointment either, making it the perfect response.

 Instead of inadvertently declaring protected information like a medical diagnosis, avoid the issue entirely.
 What if the patient refers to the symptoms in their review?
 If you think that then it is alright for the healthcare provider to mention details — well, you are wrong.
 Even if the patient reveals their diagnosis, the doctor is in violation of HIPAA guidelines if their reply repeats the information.
 The easiest hack is to avoid.

-5. Avoid sharing confidential information via personal messages.
+4. Avoid sharing confidential information via personal messages

-Address the patient’s negative reviews and concerns through direct contact channels like personal messaging and avoid unwanted disclosures, breach of data or breach of patient privacy.
+Address the patient’s negative reviews and concerns through direct contact channels like personal messaging and avoid unwanted disclosures, breaches of data or breaches of patient privacy.

-HIPAA’s Security Rule mandates that all ePHI (electronically protected health information) is free from any of the violations mentioned earlier.
-Social media messaging services violate HIPAA’s standard for compliance.
-They should never be used to distribute patient data or health documents should never be distributed using these messaging services.
+HIPAA’s Security Rule mandates that all electronically protected health information (ePHI) is free from any of the HIPAA violations mentioned earlier.
+However, social media messaging services do violate HIPAA’s standard for compliance.
+Patient data or health documents should never be distributed using these messaging services.

-Work with your team and form a policy on how you can respond to different types of reviews while complying with HIPAA guidelines.
-Study different scenarios to identify different types of patient reviews.
-Then create standard response templates for them.
+Work with your team and create a policy on how you can respond to different types of reviews while complying with HIPAA guidelines.
+Study different scenarios to identify various types of patient reviews.
+After careful study, create standard response templates for each scenario.

 For instance, for all negative responses, you may say something like: “We deeply regret the inconvenience.
 Kindly get in touch with us at [Contact Number] or [Contact Email ID] so that we can address your concern.”

-For all positive responses, you might say that “It is our goal to provide the best care to patients.
+For all positive patient feedback, you might say that “It is our goal to provide the best care to patients.
 We appreciate your feedback.”

 This works well for review sites like Facebook and Google.
 However, in the case of Twitter, you may have to abbreviate your response to stay within the character limits.

 As a healthcare provider committed to serving as many patients as possible, you should continually work towards increasing your positive reviews.
-Patients that have a bad experience are most likely to write reviews.
+Patients that have a bad experience are most likely to write reviews to vent.
 You are also more likely to have to respond to negative reviews and provide clarifications.
-Requesting patients leave a review can balance the proportion of positive and negative reviews.
+Consistently requesting all your patients to leave a review can balance the proportion of positive and negative reviews.
 This will also ensure that your medical practice has a solid online reputation.

 Constantly generating new reviews is not an easy task without the right tools in place.
-With BirdEye’s HIPAA compliant software, you can send review requests to your customers soon after their office visit.
-With tools like “drip campaigns,” you can generate a steady stream of authentic reviews, distributed across a variety of review sites.
+With Birdeye’s HIPAA-compliant software, you can send review requests to your customers soon after their office visit.
+With tools like “drip campaigns,” you can automate the review generation process across a variety of review sites.
 Let Birdeye do all the heavy lifting when it comes to your medical practice’s online reputation management.
 You do what you do best — saving lives.